What is it

 The art of gathering low hanging fruits.
 Bringing in some new app, lib, pattern that proved to work in similar domains, but it’s unfamiliar to project team.
 As an example check article Sql is not everything you need

-Nothing wrong with this quadrant, unless all decisions end up here.
+Nothing is wrong with this quadrant, unless all decisions end up here.

 Multiple ADs, not ONE